rustinact/rustinaction.github.io/_posts/asynchronization/2023-11-24-introduction-to-async-programming-in-rust.markdown

 **Asynchronous programming** is a language feature that enables concurrency and/or parallelism.
 As it turns out, asynchronous programming is entirely unrelated to concurrency and parallelism.

-## What is cooperative multitasking?
+## What is cooperative and preemptive multitasking?

-Each task in cooperative multitasking decides when it can be handed over to another.
+**Cooperative multitasking**: Each task in cooperative multitasking decides when it can be handed over to another.

-## What is preemptive multitasking?

-In preemptive multitasking, as opposed to cooperative multitasking, the system decides when to switch to other tasks.
+**Preemptive multitasking**: As opposed to cooperative multitasking, the system decides when to switch to other tasks.

 ## How does a kernel-level thread differ from a user-level thread?